oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    ![Create account page, fill in  the form, click Create Account button](images/create-account-page.png)

 6. To finish registration, check your email and follow the instructions that are necessary to confirm your email and account.

+   *Note: You will need to wait a few minutes*

 7. **Congratulations**!
 You now have a **Code Console** account ready to use.